 In other words, when a Year 11 student is whispering their way through a complex maths problem, they're not misbehaving.
 They're using language to organise their cognition.
 Banning this actually impedes learning.

 The practical implication: When you assess learning, don't penalise thinking out loud.
 In fact, listen to it.
-How a pupil talks themselves through a task reveals their reasoning, their misconceptions, and the gaps in their scaffolding far more clearly than silent, written work ever will.
+How a learner talks themselves through a task reveals their reasoning, their misconceptions, and the gaps in their scaffolding far more clearly than silent, written work ever will.

 Piaget placed enormous emphasis on play as the engine of cognitive development.
 But what kind of play?